 Here’s where the problem begins on Time and ABCNews.
 These articles include no sources for their statistics.
 What report tells us those hobby experts believe genealogy is second to genealogy in popularity?
 What measurements rank genealogy close to porn?

-Journalism isn’t known, of late, for citing their sources but in these articles, they are being lazy.
+Journalism isn’t known, of late, for citing their sources, but they are lazy in these articles.
 They have a link to the Ancestry website.
 If journalists can get a source for Ancestry, they should have a source for the ‘hobby experts believe.”

 That book cites the Marist Poll Service released a report about the genealogy-gardening popularity.
-On the Marist Poll Service website, when we search the website for genealogy, there are no results.
+There are no results on the Marist Poll Service website when we search the website for genealogy.
 When we search for hobbies, the results have nothing to do with genealogy.
 I searched the entire site and found nothing.
-That does not it didn’t share a report in the past, it means it’s not on the website now.
+That does not it didn’t share a report in the past.
+It means it’s not on the website now.

-From a citation standpoint in a book about genealogy and indexing, you would hope that their citations are quality.
+From a citation standpoint, you would hope that their citations are quality in a book about genealogy and indexing.
 However, we still haven’t seen anything that says genealogy is second to gardening for popularity.

-When examining the popularity of genealogy as a website category, we click that link on the USAToday article.
-The link takes us to an article in Family Tree Magazine from 2003, which is just 15 years ago.
+When examining genealogy's popularity as a website category, we click that link on the USAToday article.
+The link takes us to an article in Family Tree Magazine from 2003, just 15 years ago.

-Family Tree Magazine puts out a lot of great stuff, but in this article, we have a problem.
+Family Tree Magazine puts out a lot of great stuff, but we have a problem with this article.
 The very first paragraph says, “homegrown sites have helped make genealogy the second most popular topic on the web behind only pornography.”

 ↪️ Are you looking for more genealogy resources?